Kerman: Surrounding municipalities

+Location

-Kerman is located on a high margin of Kavir-e Lut (Lut Desert) in the south-central part of Iran.
+Kerman is located on a high margin of the Lut Desert (Kavir-e Lut) in the south-central part of Iran.
 The city is surrounded by mountains.
-Kerman is also located along the Saheb Al Zaman mountain.
+Kerman is also located along the mountain Saheb al-Zaman.

 The city is 1,755 m (5,758 ft) above sea level, making it third in elevation among provincial capitals in Iran.
 Winter brings very cold nights to Kerman.
-Mountains in the south and southeast Jftan Joopar and Plvar and Kerman have snow all year round.
+The mountains in the south and southeast are snow-capped all year round.

 Kerman is located at latitude 30.29 and longitude 57.06.

 Climate

 Kerman has a cold desert climate (BWk, according to the Köppen climate classification), with hot summers and cool to cold winters.
 Precipitation is scarce throughout the year.